aister/Mashu/README.md

 ### Daily Quest
 This command will give you the daily quest info of the current date in Japan

+### Daily Quest
+This command will give you the master quest info.
+I will try to update the data for this as soon as the info comes out.

 ### Time
 This will have 2 modes: